drhsqlite/fossil-mirror/www/javascript.md

 Some stock Fossil skins include JavaScript-based features such as the current time of day.
 The Xekri skin includes this in its header, for example.
-A clock feature requires JavaScript not only to get the time and update inline on the page once a minute, but also so it displays *in the local time zone.*
+A clock feature requires JavaScript to get the time on initial page load and then to update it once a minute.

-Since none of this code provides a necessary Fossil feature, the core developers are unlikely to try to make these features work better in the absence of JavaScript.
+You may observe that the server could provide the current time when generating the page, but the client and server may not be in the same time zone, and there is no reliably-provided information from the client that would let the server give the page load time in the client’s local time zone.
+The server could only tell you *its* local time at page request time, not the client’s time.
+That still wouldn’t be a “clock,” since without client-side JavaScript code running, that part of the page couldn’t update once a second.

-However, we are willing to study patches to make this better.
-For example, the wall clock displays could include the page load time in the dynamically generated HTML shipped from the remote Fossil server, so that in the absence of JavaScript, you at least get the page generation time, expressed in the server’s time zone.
+_Potential Graceful Fallback:_ You may consider showing the server’s page generation time rather than the client’s wall clock time in the local time zone to be a useful fallback for the current feature, so [a patch to do this][cg] may well be accepted.
+Since this is not a *necessary* Fossil feature, an interested user is unlikely to get the core developers to do this work for them.

 ----

 ## <a id="future"></a>Future Plans for JavaScript in Fossil

-As of mid-2020, the informal provisional plan is to increase the Fossil UI's use of JavaScript considerably compared to its historically minimal uses.
+As of mid-2020, the informal provisional plan is to increase Fossil UI's use of JavaScript considerably compared to its historically minimal uses.
 To that end, a framework of Fossil-centric APIs is being developed in conjunction with new features to consolidate Fossil's historical